think-mm/enblog/input/posts/2011/11-27-islamic-embryology-overblown-balderdash.md

 (4) <strong>"a clinging form"</strong>.
 It seems that the word used here means just about anything.

-<blockquote>The Qur'an describes the next stage of the developing human embryo with the word `alaqah.
+<blockquote>The Qur'an describes the next stage of the developing human embryo with the word 'alaqah.
 This word carries various meanings including: to hang, to be suspended, to be dangled, to stick, to cling, to cleave and to adhere.
 It can also mean to catch, to get caught, to be affixed or subjoined.
-Other connotations of the word `alaqah include a leech-like substance, having the resemblance of a worm; or being of a 'creeping' disposition inclined to the sucking of blood.
+Other connotations of the word 'alaqah include a leech-like substance, having the resemblance of a worm; or being of a 'creeping' disposition inclined to the sucking of blood.
 Finally, its meaning includes clay that clings to the hand and thick, clotted blood - because of its clinging together.</blockquote>

 I could call the embryo a sticky blob, too, and stretch and twist the words to match it in the vaguest possible way to a technical description, too…but it doesn't make it a technical description, and it doesn't make it informative.